cdijkstra/Blog/_posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines.md

 1. Validating that infra deployments are syntactically correct for all to-be-deployed-to envs.
 1. In CI/CD pipelines we often want to deploy to an Azure Web App or Kubernetes cluster for different environments.

-## Looping over steps - Validating an infra deployment
+## Looping within jobs - Validating an infra deployment
 When using ARM or bicep templates, it is a good practice to validate if the template + corresponding parameter files are syntactically correct.
 We do using the `az group deployment validate --template-file <template.yml> -- parameters <parameters.{d,t,p}>` command.
 I like to validate if it's valid for all environments beforing continuing to any of the deployments.

 What we like to create is a validation stage where a template is called which can be used for different resource groups.
 We have to pass the name of the RG to the template as a parameters, so we get: